IntelligentSoftwareSystems/Galois/lonestar/eda/cpu/sproute/README.md

 DESCRIPTION
 ===========

 This program performs global routing on a circuit.
-Please find our ICCAD 2019 paper "SPRoute: A Scalable Parallel Negotiation-based Global Router" for details.
+Please find our ICCAD 2019 paper "He, Jiayuan, et al. "SPRoute: A Scalable Parallel Negotiation-based Global Router."
+2019 IEEE/ACM International Conference on Computer-Aided Design (ICCAD).
+IEEE, 2019." for details.

 SPRoute is based on FastRoute 4.1 and consists of four stages: tree decomposition, pattern routing, maze routing and layer assignment.
 SRoute parallelizes the most time-consuming maze routing stage in a novel hybrid parallel scheme which combines net-level parallelism and fine-grain parallelism.